 The people who call Carroll home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carroll residents report their race to be White.
-Important ancestries of people in Carroll include German, English, Hungarian, and Italian.
+Important ancestries of people in Carroll include German, Irish, English, Italian, and Hungarian.

 The most common language spoken in Carroll is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Italian and Polish.